-The consolidated financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's functional and presentation currency.
+The consolidated financial statements are presented in Ringgit Malaysia ("RM"), which is the Company's functional and presentation currency and has been rounded to the nearest thousand unless otherwise stated.

 (b) Transactions and Balances

 Transactions in foreign currencies are converted into the respective functional currencies on initial recognition, using the exchange rates approximating those ruling at the transaction dates.
 Monetary assets and liabilities at the end of the reporting period are translated at the rates ruling as of that date.
 Non-monetary assets and liabilities are translated using exchange rates that existed when the values were determined.
 All exchange differences are recognised in profit or loss.